middleware-labs/flutter-wonderous-app-opentelemetry/README.md

 This fork adds a weather widget to Wondrous to demonstrate OTel traces through the backend.

-To get an idea of how to apply Dartastic and Flutterrific to your app, look at the first commit for opentelemetry, especially main.dart and router.dart.
+To get an idea of how to apply Middleware Dart and Flutter SDK to your app, look at the first commit for opentelemetry, especially main.dart and router.dart.

 ## OpenTelemetry Demo